• Aerial shot of Chapman campus

 What happens if I don't take my Math Placement Exam?

-You may be able to waive your Math Placement if:
+You may be able to waive your Math Placement if either of the following is on file at Chapman.

-• You already received course credit earned from a passing score on the AP Calculus AB, AP Calculus BC, AP Statistics, IB Mathematics HL or IB Further Math HL exams.
+• Course credit earned from a passing score on the AP Calculus AB, AP Calculus BC, AP Statistics, IB Mathematics HL or IB Further Math HL exams.
 Make sure we have your scores on file if this is the case.
 (If you need to, check AP equivalencies here and IB equivalencies here.)

-• You have already passed a transferable math class at a community college or another university through a dual enrollment class while in high school.
+• Credit from a transferable math class at a community college or other university (including dual enrollment class while in high school).
 We will apply the waiver to your account as soon as we receive and process your transcript.

 If you are looking to waive the exam, but your scores or transcripts will not be processed before your registration date, you should take the exam.
 Even if you do not receive a passing score, the exam will still be waived once your scores or transcripts are processed.